What Is Credit Counseling? Free Help for Debt and Budget

 5. Provides educational resources.
 Free workshops, online tools, and printed materials.

 A legitimate credit counselor will spend the first session understanding your situation — not selling you a product.
+If any of your accounts have already gone to a charge-off or to collections, the counselor will work that into the plan.

 How a Debt Management Plan (DMP) Works